astronomer/docs/astro/add-user.md

 ## Remove users from an Organization

 To remove users from an Organization, contact [Astronomer support](https://support.astronomer.io).
+In your ticket, provide:

+- The user's email address.
-In your ticket, provide the user's email and the name of the Organization that you want to remove them from.
-When you remove a user from an Organization, they are automatically removed from all of their Workspaces within the Organization.
+- The name of the Organization that you want to remove them from.

+When you remove a user from an Organization, they are automatically removed from all of the Workspaces they had access to within the Organization.